Everyday Life (Coldplay album): Commercial performance

 Everyday Life debuted at number-one on the UK Albums Chart with 80,974 units sold, becoming Coldplay's eighth consecutive studio album to achieve the feat and the third-fastest selling record of the year in the United Kingdom, behind Ed Sheeran's No.6 Collaborations Project and Lewis Capaldi's Divinely Uninspired to a Hellish Extent.
 It debuted number seven on the United States' Billboard 200 with 48,000 equivalent units, including 36,000 pure album sales.
-According to IFPI, the album sold 740,000 copies around the world in 2019, making it the 11th biggest record of the year in pure sales.
+According to the IFPI, the album sold 740,000 pure copies around the world in 2019, making it the 11th biggest record of the year.
 The release also made Coldplay the seventh most successful group of said period.